Written by

 Turnover refers to the amount you need to bet in order to convert the bonus funds into withdrawable cash.
 There are two common ways that bookmakers apply turnover:

-1. Turnover applies to the bonus amount only.
 2. Turnover applies to the bonus + deposit amount.

 The distinction is important, as option 2 significantly inflates the requirement and is a method that affiliates and bookmakers use to make an offer look more attractive than it really is.